-Setting Language and Locale Preferences for Client Connections use to configure an Oracle database client connection depends on the access API you use to connect to the database.
+Setting Language and Locale Preferences for Client Connections have their own specific methods to configure locale preferences, then the method you use to configure an Oracle database client connection depends on the access API you use to connect to the database.
 Check your application documentation, before you configure locale preferences for your applications.